abhijain2003/Pregcare/README.md

 ## 🌐 Best Domain Name from GoDaddy Registry

-- Register a domain on GoDaddy with extensions .co, .us.
+- Register a domain on GoDaddy with extensions: http://pregcare.co/

 ## 🔐 Best Blockchain Project Using Hedera